hazelcast/hazelcast-nodejs-client/README.md

 ## 7.4.6.
 Using List

-Hazelcast List(`IList`) is distributed list which allows duplicate elements and preserves the order of elements.
-For details refer to [List section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#list) in the Hazelcast IMDG Reference Manual.
+Hazelcast List (`IList`) is a distributed list which allows duplicate elements and preserves the order of elements.
+For details, see the [List section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#list) in the Hazelcast IMDG Reference Manual.

 A List usage example is shown below.